image

 Operator

-I would now like to turn the conference over to Ben Brodkowitz from Financial Profiles, Inc. Ben, please go ahead..
+Good day, everyone, and welcome to the First Internet Bancorp's Fourth Quarter and Full Year 2024 Conference Call.
+[Operator Instructions] Please note that today's event is being recorded.
+I would now like to turn the conference over to Ben Brodkowitz, Financial Profiles, Inc. Ben, please go ahead..

 Ben Brodkowitz

-In addition, the company has included a slide presentation that you can refer to during this call.
+In addition, the company has included a slide presentation that you can refer to during the call.
 You can also access these slides on the website.
 Joining us today from the management team are Chairman and CEO, David Becker; and Executive Vice President and CFO, Ken Lovik.
-David will provide an overview, and Ken will discuss the financial results.

-Then we'll open up the call to your questions.
-Before we begin, I’d like to remind you that this conference call contains forward-looking statements with respect to the future performance and financial condition of First Internet Bancorp that involve risks and uncertainties.
+Before we begin, I'd like to remind you that this conference call contains forward-looking statements with respect to the future performance and financial condition of First Internet Bancorp that involve risks and uncertainties.

 Various factors could cause actual results to be materially different from any future results expressed or implied by such forward-looking statements.
 These factors are discussed in the company's SEC filings, which are available on the company's website.

-The company disclaims any obligation to update any forward-looking statements made during this call.
+The company disclaims any obligation to update any forward-looking statements made during the call.
 Additionally, management may refer to non-GAAP measures, which are intended to supplement, but not substitute for the most directly comparable GAAP measures.

-The press release, available on the website, contains the financial and other quantitative information to be discussed today, as well as the reconciliation of the GAAP to non-GAAP measures.
+The press release available on the website contains the financial and other quantitative information to be discussed today as well as the reconciliation of the GAAP to non-GAAP measures.
 At this time, I'd like to turn the call over to David..

 David Becker Chairman & Chief Executive Officer